mtnfog/philter/README.md

 # Philter

 Philter finds, identifies, and removes sensitive information from text.
 The docker compose file in this repository will launch the Philter containers.
 For more information on these containers and how to use them visit https://www.mtnfog.com/products/philter/docker/.

+## Docker Compose

 To launch the Philter containers: